Niyander069/Plant-disease/README.md

-# Application to detect plant diseases and suggest remedies
+# FLORAFIX:An application to detect plant diseases and suggest remedies

 ## Introduction
 This web application uses machine learning to detect plant diseases from images and suggests appropriate remedies.
 Easily upload photos of your plants to get instant diagnosis and treatment recommendations.